EXPLORE THIS STORY

 DOMINANT ANGLE

-Singapore reads the Trump-Putin call as a stress test of American capacity to manage multiple wars at once
+Singapore observes the Trump-Putin call as a test of American capacity to manage multiple wars simultaneously

 Dominant angle identified — does not reflect unanimity of this country’s media